-The photo mosaic image above was created with a custom movie brush i generated from a collection of digital photos of beach boulders i photographed yesterday.
+The following photo mosaic image was created with a custom movie brush I generated from a collection of digital photos of beach boulders I photographed yesterday.
 This post will run you through the complete process of building your own custom movie brush.
 You could use it to make custom photo mosaic effects, or all kinds of other things we’ll explore in future posts.